jfvilas/kubelog-backend/README.md

 ```

 We need to add 2 properties to the cluster configuration:
-- kwirthHome: the home URL of the Kwirth installation.
+- kubelogKwirthHome: the home URL of the Kwirth installation.
-- kwirthApiKey: The API key we created before.
+- kubelogKwirthApiKey: The API key we created before.

 The kubernetes section should look something like this:
 ```diff